sebnyberg/aoc-zig/README.md

-# aoc2024-zig
-Zig version of my AoC 2024 solutions
+# Advent of Code in Zig